mewing0328/Ewing-Portfolio/README.md

 --- NOTE below is README from Challenge README ---

 ## Credit
-[Website](https://pixabay.com/photos/web-design-coding-web-developing-2906159/) where I downloaded the horizontal image of a desk.
+[Image Repository Website](https://pixabay.com/photos/web-design-coding-web-developing-2906159/) where I downloaded the horizontal image of a desk.
+[YouTube Video for an image overlay](https://youtu.be/SXQ9l0ScDEA) I applied to my CSS for my banner.

 # 02 Advanced CSS: Portfolio